Employment

 Q: Does my employer have to give me a warning before firing me?

-Q: Must an employer give me sick time?
+Q: Is my employer required to give me paid sick time?

 Q: What if my employer failed to pay me?